 Tales of unlikely friendship

-Unlikely Friendships for Kids is a delightful series of books aimed at children aged 7 and above about animals that have formed unlikely bonds with each other.
-The real-life stories, illustrated with photographs, are taken from The New York Times bestselling book Unlikely Friendships by Jennifer S. Holland.
+Unlikely Friendships for Kids (published by Workman) is a delightful series of books aimed at children aged 7 and above about animals that have formed unlikely bonds with each other.
+The real-life stories, illustrated with photographs, are taken from The New York Times best-selling book Unlikely Friendships by Jennifer S. Holland.

 The heart-warming tales include The Monkey and the Dove - about a baby rhesus monkey that befriended a white dove at a nature reserve - and The Dog and the Piglet.
 The most unlikely pairing, perhaps, is The Leopard and the Cow.